rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 But it does mean that we shouldn't be afraid of exploring and scrutinizing any of the variety of claims that people make.

+Let's do our best to put caustic emotions aside and to approach discussions with an open mind.
+The Enlightenment, which begat the proliferation of the scientific method, has taught us that being honest and open with our neighbors and supporting our claims with evidence is the route to progress.
+The correct ideas should be demonstrable and will withstand scrutiny.
+Shouldn't we be able to explore thoroughly the implications of our ideas, especially those that are most dear to us?

-What do we mean by faith?
+First, what do we mean by faith?
 Before getting bogged-down in a long, semantic but worthy discussion of the differences between belief / faith / trust / confidence / knowledge, let us briefly acknowledge that a belief is roughly just something you would affirm,